-CRC can be used to ensure integrity of data read from LM-P90xxx.
+CRC can be used to ensure integrity of data read from LM-P900xx.
 To enable CRC, set EN_CRC high.
 Once CRC is enabled, the CRC value is calculated and stored in SPI_CRC_DAT so that the master device can periodically read for data comparison.
-Conveniently, the SPI_CRC_DAT register address is located next to the ADC_DOUT register address so that the CRC value can be easily read as part of the data set.
 The CRC is automatically reset when CSB or DRDYB is deasserted.